Menlo Park, California: Sunset magazine headquarters

+Sharon Heights

 In the 1960s, the former 600 acre estate of Frederick W. Sharon (1859–1914) (son of Senator William Sharon) and his wife, Louise Tevis Breckinridge Sharon (1858–1938; daughter of Lloyd Tevis and divorced wife of John Witherspoon Breckinridge), in the hills of south west Menlo Park was developed and called "Sharon Heights".

+Development of Google

+The development of leading Internet search engine provider Google occurred in 1998 in the garage in a Menlo Park home owned by Susan Wojcicki.
+Wojcicki's Menlo Park garage was used as the office for Google co-founders Larry Page and Sergey Brin for $1,700 a month.

+Replica of Menlo Park gate

 In 2015, the Menlo Park Historical Association (MPHA) began a project to raise funds for and build a replica of the original Menlo Park gates.
-The chosen site was at 800 Alma Street in front of the Menlo Park public library.
-The replica was completed in 2019.
-On March 17, 2019, Menlo Park Mayor Ray Mueller officially dedicated the reproduction of the Menlo Gates.
+The completed gate was placed in front of the Menlo Park public library at 800 Alma Street, and officially dedicated on March 17, 2019, by Menlo Park Mayor Ray Mueller.

 Geography

 According to the United States Census Bureau, the city has a total area of 17.4 sqmi, of which 10.0 sqmi are land and 7.4 sqmi are covered by water.
 Menlo Park is long and narrow on a northeast to southwest axis.
 The northeast portion borders the San Francisco Bay and includes the Dumbarton Bridge that connects Menlo Park to Fremont on the east side of the bay.
 The city shoreline includes the city's largest park, Bedwell Bayfront Park (160 acre) and the Don Edwards San Francisco Bay National Wildlife Refuge.
 San Francisquito Creek marks much of the southeast border of the city.
-West Menlo Park (not part of the city despite its name) along Alameda de las Pulgas nearly separates the southwestern part of the city (known as Sharon Heights) from the rest.
+West Menlo Park (unincorporated area) along Alameda de las Pulgas nearly separates the southwestern part of the city (known as Sharon Heights) from the rest.
 The extreme southwest is clipped by Interstate 280.

 The Bayshore Freeway (part of U.S. Route 101) traverses Menlo Park northwest to southeast near the shoreline and somewhat parallel to the Bayshore Freeway to the southwest is El Camino Real.
 The intersection of El Camino Real and Santa Cruz Avenue is considered the heart of the city.
 Nearby, the Menlo Park Civic Center is bounded by Ravenswood Avenue, Alma Street, Laurel Street, and Burgess Drive.
 It contains the council offices, library, police station, and Burgess Park, which has various recreational facilities.
 Other major roads include Sand Hill Road in the Sharon Heights area.